The deadline facing Newcastle United to conclude January transfer business

 and live on Freeview channel 276

 The January transfer window has just days left to run and clubs up and down the country - and in Europe - are facing a race against time to conclude business.
-Although the window has been a relatively quiet one in the Premier League, Newcastle United could still be busy between now and the end of the window.
+Although the window has been a relatively quiet one in the Premier League, Newcastle United could still be busy between now and the end of the window, although that is looking less and less likely as the days and hours tick by.

 When did the January transfer window open?